 Most factoring companies pay in two instalments, the first covering the bulk of the receivables (fulfilling your need for instant cash-flow) and the remainder when your client settles their invoice, minus any factoring fee.
 The basic steps are as follows:

-(a) You submit details of your invoices to the factor to determine if you are eligible for the factoring facility.
+- You submit details of your invoices to the factor to determine if you are eligible for the factoring facility.
 The invoice factoring company will then assess how risky they feel the loan is (this is industry specific, as well as about your particular clients) and will then give you their quote.

 - Once agreement has been reached, the factor will advance you the money.

-(c) The factor will then commence collection of the invoice with your customer
+- The factor will then commence collection of the invoice with your customers

-(d) Once the invoice has been collected, the factor will pay you the remainder of your money, minus their fee
+- Once the invoice has been collected, the factor will pay you the remaining balance of your money, minus their fee